 Here’s why we believe the SEO Framework is the Best Plugin for WordPress in 2020?
-Over 100,000 active installations, 200 x 5-star reviews and only 1 negative one-star review which dates back to almost 3 years ago!
-We have listed our top reasons why we moved all our websites over the SEO Framework and perhaps why you should too.
+Over 100,000 active installations, 200 x 5-star reviews and only 1 negative one-star review.
+How’s that for a company which dates back almost 3 years!
+Here are the top reasons why we moved WordPress websites over the SEO Framework and perhaps why you should too.
+Our review:

-As it happens, WordPress is a cms platform built for that very purpose but, you can always do more for your SEO!
+As it happens, WordPress is a cms platform built for that very purpose but.
+However, you can always do more for your SEO!

-Among many of the useful features that WordPress offers is the SEO Framework plug-in, designed to optimise SEO and your web content’s position in search result rankings.
+Among many of the useful features that WordPress offers is the SEO Framework plug-in.
+It’s designed to optimise and improve your web content’s position in search result rankings.

-While the jury is still out on its effectiveness, many people such as myself are now using the SEO Framework plug-in and found it to be highly effective to set up.
+While the jury is still out on its effectiveness, many people now use the SEO Framework plug-in, and found it to be highly effective to set up.

-We’re no newcomers to SEO plugins starting off with All in One SEO, Yoast and RankMath before finally taking the plunge and deciding to use SEO Framework on ALL our websites.
+We’re no newcomers to SEO plugins!
+Starting with All in One SEO, Yoast and RankMath before finally taking the plunge to use SEO Framework.

 SEO Framework Pricing